MCP Integration

 { type: "defer-to-main" }explicit opt-inSubagent returns the candidate list as text and lets the main agent decide.
 Useful when the main model is better-positioned to disambiguate from full conversation context.

-Override the subagent's model or system prompt via subagentModel / subagentSystemPrompt on MountMcpConfig if you want.
+Override the subagent's model or system prompt via subagentModel / subagentSystemPrompt on MountMcpConfig; otherwise both are inherited from the parent Glove at invocation time.

 Auth model